Hi! I’m Lia. This is How Cakewalk Came to Be

 I didn’t start Cakewalk because I loved weddings.

-I started it because my own wedding quietly got away from me.
+I started it because my own wedding sort of got away from me.

-The day after the wedding, I sat on my couch with my new husband, completely exhausted, and a little stunned.
-We were married, which was wonderful.
-But I also felt this strange sense of disbelief at how much time, money, and emotional energy had been poured into things that didn’t actually matter to us.
+The day after the wedding, I sat on my couch with my new husband, completely exhausted and stunned.
+I felt this strange sense of disbelief at how much time, money, and emotional energy had been poured into so many things that didn’t actually matter.
+If I’m being honest, I didn’t even think it looked all that nice!
+I had fun though.
+The music was great.
+The bar was flowing… Anyway.

-Over time, and with the benefit of hindsight, I can also say this honestly: planning something that big, for that long, made it easier to ignore some important realities.
+With the benefit of hindsight, I can also say this honestly: planning something that big, for that long, made it easier to ignore some important realities.
 The wedding slowly became about the wedding itself, not the marriage.
+I’ll let you deduce what I mean here.

 I watched friends who had similarly sized weddings planned suddenly pivot.
 Ceremonies got smaller.
 Guest lists shrank.
 Some people got married in parks, on stoops, in backyards, with just their closest people around.
 The photos were beautiful.
 The days looked calm.
 Intimate.
 Honest.